Emergency Medicine/Urgent Care

 Merritt C, Dietrich AM, Bogie AL, Wu F, Khanna K, Ballasiotes MK, Gerardi M, Ishimine PT, Denninghoff KR, Saidinejad M

 Establishing the Key Outcomes for Pediatric Emergency Medical Services Research.

-Adelgais KM, Hansen M, Lerner B, Donofrio JJ, Yadav K, Brown K, Liu YT, Denslow P, Denninghoff K, Ishimine P, Olson LM
+Members of the SAEM Consensus Conference Emergency Medical Services Subcommittee., Adelgais KM, Hansen M, Lerner EB, Donofrio JJ, Yadav K, Brown K, Liu YT, Denslow P, Denninghoff K, Ishimine P, Olson LM

 Cerebrospinal Fluid Reference Values for Young Infants Undergoing Lumbar Puncture.